1. Main points

 Annual growth rates are calculated using compound annual growth.

-Please note the estimates of household wealth in the national balance sheet and those produced in our Household total wealth in Great Britain: April 2018 to March 2020 bulletin are not directly comparable.
+Please note that the estimates of household wealth in the national balance sheet and those produced in our Household total wealth in Great Britain: April 2020 to March 2022 bulletin are not directly comparable.
 This is because of differences in the concepts, data sources and methods reflecting the different purposes for which the two sources are designed.

 Capital stocks